Basic Food Employment & Training (BFET)

 - You receive federal food assistance known as Basic Food or SNAP from DSHS and not receiving Temporary Assistance for Needy Families (TANF) or cash assistance from DSHS

 - You are able to work and intend to obtain employment after completion of training

 Check your BFET funding eligibility by taking the Start Next Quarter Survey.
 If you prequalify for funding you will receive a message inviting you to complete the online Workforce Education Funding Application.

 There are two types of food assistance: federal food assistance and state food assistance.
 The Supplemental Nutrition Assistance Program (SNAP) and the Basic Food/Basic Food Assistance (BFA) program in Washington are federal programs; the State Food Assistance Program (FAP) is a state program.
 BFET can only provide funding assistance to students who are receiving federal food assistance.

 You can only have BFET funding open at one school at a time.
 If you are transferring from one school to another, please talk to your BFET representative and the BFET representative at the school that you wish to transfer to, in order to determine the next steps for enrollment.

 Yes.
 BFET can help you keep your food assistance open.
-It can also help with any funding gaps.
+It may also help with funding gaps.
 For example, financial aid may have awarded you enough money to pay for tuition but not enough to cover textbooks and a bus pass.
-BFET can then help pay for your required textbooks and transportation – therefore filling that funding gap.
+BFET may be able to help pay for your required textbooks and transportation – therefore filling that funding gap.